 Kathryn Norwood, community volunteer, leads Jasmine Road as its Board Chair.
 A native of Greenville, Kathryn is passionate about making a difference in her hometown and particularly enjoys the opportunity, through Jasmine Road, to build collaborative community partnerships, to bring transformative social impact using social enterprise, and most importantly to serve marginalized women in the Greenville community.

 Kathryn earned a B.A. in English and Art History and a master’s degree in International Business Studies from the University of South Carolina.
 Kathryn’s community experience includes serving on the founding board of The Children’s Museum of the Upstate and serving as a trustee on the board of Christ Church Episcopal School for 8 years that included chairing the Capital Campaign Committee to build a new Performing Arts Center.
 Kathryn has gained entrepreneurial experience from launching several small businesses, managing real estate investments and serving on the board of a family global manufacturing business for 20 years.
 Kathryn and her husband Ben have two adult children.
 She loves yoga, hiking, cooking healthy meals, and attending concerts.

-Landra Jennings, community volunteer, serves as the Board’s Secretary, chairs the Board’s House Committee and is a member of the Development Committee.
+Landra Jennings, community volunteer, serves as the Board’s Vice Chair, chairs the Governance Committee and is a member of the Development Committee.
 After earning an MBA and master’s degree in Engineering Management from Northwestern University, she worked as a management consultant for many years, first with Ernst & Young and then Booz Allen Hamilton.

 Landra moved to Greenville in 2006 and has since focused on her family and volunteer commitments for entities such as The Children's Museum and A Child's Haven.
 For the latter, she served six years on the board, two as Board President, where she led the restructuring of the agency's $5.5 million capital campaign and oversaw the redesign and construction of the agency's new main center, completed in October 2014.